Reds vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 30 hits with 12 doubles, six home runs, 15 walks and 27 RBI.
+- Francisco Lindor has 12 doubles, six home runs, 15 walks and 27 RBI (31 total hits).
 He's also stolen four bases.

 Lindor Recent Games